Ayurvedic View On Parkinson’s Disease And Its Treatment

 This formulation is present in the form of pills.
 It includes several ingredients like swarna bhasma (calx of gold), abhrak bhasma (calx of mica), rajata bhasma (calx of silver), loha bhasma (calx of iron), praval bhasma (calx of coral), mukta basma (calx of pearl), rasa sindoor (compound of sulfur and mercury), aloe vera (Aloe barbadensis) extract.
 It is the classical formulation which is very effective in balancing vata dosha which in turn prevents and cures parkinson disease as vata is the main cause of degeneration of nerve cells and causes kampavata (parkinson’s disease).

-Dosage: 1 tab twice daily with plain water after meals.
+Dosage: 1 tablet twice daily with warm water after meals.

 3. MUSLI STRENGTH